 Then on goes my stone mortar..

 .. topped off with my granite chapati stone.
 (You can use bags of beans, cookbooks, or anything that’s heavy and can be balanced over the pressed paneer)

 Leave the weights on for about 2-3 hours and voila!
-You are left with fresh fresh paneer!
+You are left with fresh paneer!

 Refrigerate for an hour before cutting into blocks.

 What about the whey you ask?
 Well, you can use it to cook rice or any vegetables.
 Also add it to roti dough for super soft rotis.
-Another great way to use it up is to use it instead of lemon juice or vinegar to curdle milk next time you make paneer.
+Another great way to use it up is to use it instead of lemon juice, vinegar, or buttermilk to curdle milk next time you make paneer.
 Store it in the fridge for up to a week.

 The homemade paneer can be frozen for up to a month before use.

 Check out how to make paneer in Tamil, Hindi, Telugu, Kannada, Marathi, Urdu etc by using the Google translate button in the sidebar.